moodymudskipper/fastpipe/README.md

-An interesting and little known fact is that using functional sequences in functionals is much more efficient than using lambda functions calling pipes, for instance : `purrr::map(foo, ~ .x %>% bar %>% baz)` will often be much slower than `purrr::map(foo, . %>% bar %>% baz)`.
+An interesting and little known fact is that using functional sequences in functionals is much more efficient than using lambda functions calling pipes (though it will generally be largely offset by the content of the fonction), for instance : `purrr::map(foo, ~ .x %>% bar %>% baz)` is slower than `purrr::map(foo, . %>% bar %>% baz)`.
 I tried to keep this nice feature but didn’t succeed to make it as efficient as in *magrittr*.
 The difference show only for large number of iteration and will probably be negligible in any realistic loop.

 ``` r
 `%.%` <- fastpipe::`%>%`